MartinvonBerg/wp-strip-image-metadata/README.md

 .\exiftool.exe -artist="User of the Plugin and Site" .\copyright.jpg
 ```

-> The other functionality was not changed so the original Readme follows herafter.
+> The other functionality of the Plugin was not changed so the original Readme follows herafter.

 ## Description